vicb0/Py-OsuAuto/README.md

 Py Osu!Auto
 ===================

+# STOP!
+This bot is garbage.
+Take a look at [Py!OsuAuto V2](https://github.com/vicb0/Py-OsuAuto-V2)!

 **DISCLAIMER:** This bot is made for educational purposes only.
 I do not recommend using it on your account, log off before doing so.

 __This bot only works and ALWAYS WILL only work with RELAX MOD toggled on, to discourage cheaters.__